dfinity/motoko/design/StableRegions-20230209.md

  - entry type = `BlockRegion { region : Nat16, position : Nat16 }`
  - the location of each entry gives its corresponding block ID.

-### region-blocks table
+### region table

  - purpose:
-   - relate a region ID to its vector of block IDs, to compute an access efficiently (load or store).
+   - relate a region ID to its size in pages.

-   - NB: The organization of this table is meant to support O(1) load and store operations, but in so doing, it needs to use a dynamically-sized vector for each region.
-There is no a priori way to know how to allocate these, and if we naively preallocate them to each be the potential "maximal region" (with all blocks allocated to it), the resulting preallocated table requires gigabytes of space, and thus is prohibitively large.

-     At the same time, having dynamically-sized stable vectors is kind of the point of regions (each is such a vector, in a sense), and so requiring these first to implement regions' meta data seems potentially circular in concept, if not also very complex.

-     So, we seem forced to use dynamically-sized heap vectors, and to deal the compilations of integrating them with GC (how involved is that?) and rebuilding them on upgrade.
+   - NB: This table exists as a "stable backup" of the per-region fields that exist in the set of region objects, except for the access vectors' elements (see `block-region` table for their data).

- - 32768 entries (statically sized, ignoring the `vec_ptr` objects referenced therein).
+ - 32768 entries (statically sized).
- - 16 bytes per entry.
+ - 8 bytes per entry.
- - entry type = `RegionBlocks { size_in_pages: Nat64; vec_capacity : Nat32; vec_ptr: Nat32 }`
+ - entry type = `RegionBlocks { size_in_pages: Nat64; }`
  - the location of each entry in the table gives its corresponding region ID.
  - the `size_in_pages` field measures the size of the region in terms of _pages_, not blocks.
- - the `vec_capacity` and `vec_ptr` fields work with `size_in_pages`
-   to represent a growable vector that we call the region's **"access vector"** (because "blocks vector" sounds a bit strange, and its used to support O(1) access operations):
-   - the access vector's address is held in `vec_ptr` and it has `vec_capacity` slots.
-   - the first `size_in_pages / 128` slots of `vec_ptr` contain a valid page block ID for the region.
-   - to support dynamic growth, _the access vector is held in the Motoko **heap** rather than **stable memory**._
-   - the access vector doubles when it grows.
-   - no region has more than 32k page blocks, so a `Nat16` suffices for `capacity`,
-   - but we use a `Nat32` for `capacity` to make all fields things word-aligned (does that matter?).
-   - during an upgrade, the access vectors are "rebuilt" in a batch (see `rebuild`).

 ### Overview of `rebuild`

-When a canister upgrades, its heap is lost and the access vectors for each region are lost too (see `region-blocks` table section).
+When upgrades work as expected, stable `Regions` are serialized and deserialized just like other stable data.

+For disaster recovery, we can **also** rebuild all of the region objects from data in stable memory.

-We use the `block-region` and `region-blocks` tables in stable memory to rebuild these vectors in the latter table:
+We use the `block-region` and `region` tables in stable memory to rebuild the regions' objects:

- - The `region-blocks` table gives a size for each region, saying how large each vector for each region needs to be.
+ - The `region` table gives a size for each region, saying how large each vector for each region needs to be.
  - The `block-region` table gives a relative position and region ID for each block ID.

 Once each regions' vectors have been allocated, the block-region table says how to fill them, one entry at a time.